 Tripod aircraft jacks are primarily used for lifting entire aircraft straight up.
 They have three main legs — hence the name tripod — and a hydraulic cylinder and pump assembly in the middle.
 These types of aircraft jacks should not be used to lift a portion of an aircraft at an incline because the lateral force can damage the cylinder.
 Bipod and quadrupod can be used in this way as long as the angle is not extreme — generally 6° or less.

 There are two variations of tripod aircraft jacks.
 These are fixed and variable height jacks.
-A fixed height jack has legs which are a set height.
+A fixed height jack has legs that are a set height.
 Variable height jacks, however, can have extensions added or removed from the legs to change the height.
 Variable height jacks are useful if you plan to service aircraft of many different sizes.
 If all of the aircraft you service are the same, then fixed height jacks will get the job done.

 Axle Aircraft Jacks

 Axle aircraft jacks are a bit different in that they are not used to lift entire aircraft.
 Instead, these jacks are meant to lift only a certain part of the aircraft — the wheels.
 Reasons to use axle jacks are when maintaining or repairing the wheels, tires, brakes, or struts.
-For repairs on these portions of an aircraft it is not necessary to lift the entire aircraft.
+For repairs on these portions of an aircraft, it is not necessary to lift the entire aircraft.
 You can think of these jacks as being similar to a jack you would use to change a tire on a car.

 There are three variations of the axle aircraft jack.
 These are hand-carried, horseshoe, and outrigger.
-Hand-carried axle jacks are the lightest-weight of the three and have a manually operated hydraulic pumps.
+Hand-carried axle jacks are the lightest-weight of the three and have manually operated hydraulic pumps.
 Horseshoe axle jacks are heavier and have an arm powered by two hydraulic cylinders.
 Finally, outrigger axle jacks are the heaviest and have a hydraulic cylinder powered by a two-speed pump.

 Aircraft Jack Labeling System